 Now it’s time to upload the HTML file from your computer to WordPress.
 Start by navigating to your website’s root folder (which contains the wp-content folder, the wp-config.php file,etc.) on the right side.

 Then, go to the left side and find the HTML file you have saved.
 When you find it, right-click it and select Upload to add it to your website.
+To see all hidden files in Filezilla follow this short tutorial.

 You’ll see the file has successfully been uploaded to WordPress.
 To check to make sure it is visible on your website, type your website’s URL into your browser and add the name of the HTML file to the end.
 For instance, it might look like www.mywebsite.com/html-file.